VertexStudio/rosbag_msgs/README.md

 # rosbag_msgs

-A Rust library and CLI tool for processing and parsing ROS bag (`.bag`) files.
-Supports extracting, decoding, and navigating messages with filtering capabilities for data analysis workflows, tooling, or integrating ROS data with Rust projects.
+A Rust library, CLI tool, and MCP server for processing and parsing ROS bag (`.bag`) files.
+Supports extracting, decoding, and navigating messages with filtering capabilities for data analysis workflows, AI-assisted robotics analysis, and integrating ROS data with Rust projects.

 ## Features